 Make promptness a practicality

 Driving is often demanding to begin with, so why add the added stress of running late?
 Plan to leave for work 10 or 15 minutes earlier to avoid the drained feeling of running behind.
-You’ll not only lessen your road rage tendencies, you’ll also shock your coworkers who are used to sauntering into the office before you.
+You’ll not only lessen your road rage tendencies, but you’ll also shock your coworkers who are used to sauntering into the office before you.

 Trade Eminem for Bach